NotePlan/plugins/jgclark.Reviews/README.md

 These commands require configuration, which is done by clicking the gear button on the 'Summaries' line in the Plugin Preferences panel.

 ## To do
-- update the `/project lists` output to use a table view, _when then this is available in NotePlan_
 - look at updating the plugin to take advantage of YAML frontmatter blocks, introduced in v3.4.x

 ## Support